-All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician during normal working hours.
-To schedule service, on-line, 24 hours a day, visit us at GEAppliances.com, or call 800.GE.CARES (800.432.2737).
-Please have serial and model numbers available when calling for service.
+All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician.
+To schedule service, on-line, 24 hours a day, visit us at www.GEAppliances.com, or call 800.GE.CARES (800.432.2737).

 Staple your receipt here.

-Proof of the original purchase date is needed to obtain service under the warranty.
+Proof of the original purchase

+date is needed to obtain service

+under the warranty.

-For The Period Of: GE Will Choose to Replace or Service: One Year From the date of original purchase In the event of service, GE will provide any part of the microwave oven which fails due to a defect in materials or workmanship.
-During this limited one-year warranty, GE will also provide, free of charge, all labor and related service costs to replace the defective part when the unit is serviced.
-Five Years (CEB1590 ONLY) From the date of the original purchase The magnetron tube, if the magnetron tube fails due to a defect in materials or workmanship.
-During this five-year limited warranty, you will be responsible for any labor or in-home service costs.
+For The Period Of: GE Will Replace:

+One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
+During this full one-year warranty , GE will also provide, free of charge , all labor and in-home service to replace the defective part.

+Ten Years

+During this additional nine-year limited warranty , you will be responsible for any labor or in-home

+the tenth year from the service costs.

+date of original purchase